morganniemeyer/tellingfortunessept/README.md

 h1: what seems to ail you
 text input area
-button input: I ask the arcana img of tarot deck
+button input: I ask for comedy img of magic 8 ball

 ## js